List of Top 6 Open Source Load Balancers

 Seesaw

-Seesaw is again a Linux based open source load-balancing platform that caters to the needs of the organization by providing load balancing service for the servers, which are based on a single network chain.
+Seesaw is again a Linux-based open-source load-balancing platform that caters to the needs of the organization by providing load-balancing services for the servers, which are based on a single network chain.

 Katran